I consider the utter dominance of private cars as the primary mode of transport for most Americans to be rather regrettable.

 This too is generalizable: everything in moderation (including moderation).

-Because of this, I believe over time, cities that want to be easily navigable and encourage people to actually exist in, not just briefly go through, will have no choice but to abandon car-centrism and implement support for other modes of transport.
+Because of this, I believe over time, cities that want to be easily navigable will have no choice but to abandon car-centrism and implement support for other modes of transport.

 But these policies also benefit car owners, who will enjoy less traffic and roads that break down less rapidly, due to fewer cars using those roads.